“Buy the minimum set. For your body, right now. Of the best quality you can afford. Starting with things you can’t or don’t want to borrow.”

 There’s a lot to choose from.

 With fencing socks, you get what you pay for.
 A cheap hack is to use the holeproof short socks from Bonds or equivalent wear-resistant ones for training, and then have a pair of cheap long fencing socks (e.g. the Sydney Sabre ones we sell) just for competitions.
-You will almost certainly burn through the front heel in a couple of session though.
+My Sydney Sabre socks last about three months, but I don’t wear heel cups or smash hard into the ground when I lunge.

 The more expensive fencing socks like the Leon Paul Advanced will last a lot longer, but are priced correspondingly.
-Mine last for a couple of months of near daily training, but others may get more mileage (I really really wear out my shoes and socks).
+Mine last for about six months of near daily training, these days.

 With shoes, it gets more complicated.
 There are tons of choices.
 Some are really expensive.
 Most are mediocre.

-The gold standard are the Nike Ballestras/Air Zooms, but they are expensive and wear out fast.
-We stock them because I use them personally, but even I gasp at the cost.
-We also stock them cheaper than any other supplier in Australia (do let us know if someone manages to undercut us) because, again, I use them.
-I’ve been looking for alternatives ever since I got my first pair in 2010 – they were originally introduced for a small number of fencing teams by Nike for the Beijing 2008 Olympics and could only be obtained through third-parties unless you were on one of those teams for years – but I’m yet to find a rival that’s as good.
+The gold standard used to be the Nike Ballestras/Air Zooms.
+We stock them because I use them personally, and we also stock them cheaper than any other supplier in Australia because I use them.
+But I’ve also been looking for alternatives ever since I got my first pair in 2010 – they were originally introduced for a small number of fencing teams by Nike for the Beijing 2008 Olympics and could only be obtained through third-parties unless you were on one of those teams for years.
+The reasons are because they are expensive and wear out fast.

-Of the lower cost shoes, the two most likely models you will see are the HiTec Razors (which we stock) and the various permutations of the D’artagnan IV and Vs (which we don’t).
-They are both good shoes.
-The D’arts are better and more expensive.
-A lot of fencers swear by them, and I personally use an old pair for a lot of my coaching.
-Both have good fencing characteristics and are much more resilient than the Nikes, especially for people who tend to scrape the side of their back foot on the ground.
+Of the alternatives, the two models you will often see are the various permutations of the D’artagnan IV and Vs. They are good shoes.
+A lot of fencers swear by them.
+They have good fencing characteristics and are much more resilient than the Nikes, especially for people who tend to scrape the side of their back foot on the ground.

-The D’arts are no longer in production because Adidas is getting out of the fencing market.
-Rumour has it they sold their molds to Kempa, and the latter have started producing their own line of shoes which are similar but use their existing low-density soles with adhesive attachment to the uppers.
-Early reviews have not been positive.
-Apparently the soles wear down very quickly and come apart.
-That is based on their first edition and by professional fencers though.
-Give them a try and see how you go.
+Problem is, the D’arts are no longer in production because Adidas got out of the fencing market.
+Rumour has it they sold their moulds, and the others have started producing their own line of shoes which are similar but use various permutations of soles and upper materials, some softer, some stiffer.

-There are more expensive fencing shoes around.
+There are other fencing shoes around.
+Some are more expensive.
 Without naming and dissing them, I will simply say that price is not a good indicator of quality when it comes to fencing shoes.

-You may also wish to get a heavy-duty heel cup for your front foot to help prevent heel strike/bruising injuries.
-I use a thick elastic one, thicker than the little blue ones you can get at the supermarket.
-Some fencers – usually those from spartan Asian countries – swear by the little hard plastic heel cups.
-I wore them once and … ow.
-Your mileage may vary.
+You should consider getting a heavy-duty heel cup for your front foot to help prevent heel strike/bruising injuries.
+I used to use a thick elastic one, thicker than the little blue ones you can get at the supermarket.
+You don’t need them if you can lunge properly, but they can be helpful in your first year or two of fencing.

 You will need to get an FIE-rated glove for external competitions, made of 800N material and generally quite padded compared to non-FIE gloves.
-None of these are particularly expensive, so get something good.
+These can be expensive for what they are.
+I suggest getting a basic 350N pair, like these, for training and most competitions; save the FIE gloves for the fancy comps.

 Note that sabre gloves are different from epee and foil gloves.
 Sabre gloves have a conductive cuff.
 I strongly recommend getting a cuff made of either stainless steel or other hard-wearing material rather than lightweight lame material, because the gloves take a lot of wear and tear and lightweight lame materials usually don’t hold up well.

 Some people choose to wear a glove on their off-hand as well to prevent injuries.
-Some people think this looks stupid.
-They’ve never had their thumbnail cut off before.
-I personally wear a glove on my off-hand for all serious training bouts and competitions.
-Most of the time I use a golf glove, but any short cuff thing will do.
+I wear a glove on my off-hand for all serious training bouts and competitions.
+These days I wear a chainmail glove from Honeywell.
+I used to use a golf glove, but any short cuff thing will do.
 Just be aware that you need enough finger sensitivity to do things like hooking onto the piste etc. so don’t go overboard with the padding.

 Masks vary dramatically in quality.
 The things to watch out for is the quality of the mesh, the lame, and the inner lining (removable or not).
 Great masks are heavy.
 They have thick gauge wire for the mesh and lots of heavy reinforcement around the front face and the cheek plates.
 The bibs also tend to be thick and padded (to reduce damage from throat stabs) and dense lame coverage.
 The inner linings also tend to be thick padded fabric and have little features like covering up the edges of the spring case tab, which can rub against the top of the head.